rubyworks/vclog/README.md

 idea how to remedy this issue.
 If you have any ideas please let me know.

-== RELEASE NOTES

-Please see HISTORY file.

-== COPYRIGHTS
+## License

 Copyright (c) 2008 Rubyworks

 VCLog is distributable in accordance with the terms of the *FreeBSD* license.

-See COPYING.rdoc for details.
+See License.txt for details.